32″ electronic ink on the wall

 First I formatted the 32GB micro SD card using the recommended tool from SDCard.org: https://www.sdcard.org/downloads/formatter/

-In the imager I picked the OS installation, and the SD card, and pressed Write.
-The SD card was then ejected from the Mac and installed on the Pi (the case has an access port for the memory card).
+After verification the SD card was ejected from the Mac and installed on the Pi (the case has an access port for the memory card).

 Raspberry Pi Setup